oplatek/kaldi-thesis/README.md

 ======================================
 This repository contains the source code of the thesis and its presentation.
 If you want to read the thesis (at particular version) please open the pdf file: `text/tags/oplatek_NUMBER.pdf`.
-Please, use the highest NUMBER number is the highest number available.
+Please, use the highest NUMBER to read the most recent version.

 Work described
 --------------